 4.00 credits.
-A study of the morphological, physiological and ecological characteristics of bacteria, as well as disease transmission and principles of control.
-A laboratory gives practice in the isolation and identification of bacteria.
-Prerequisite(s): BIO 112 and CH 105 or CH 213, or permission of instructor.
-Hours: lecture 3, laboratory 4.
+An introductory study of microbiology.
+This course will focus on the impact of microorganisms on our world through study of microbial evolution, as well as microbial structure & function, metabolism, and genetics.
+Laboratory gives practice in the isolation and identification of bacteria using a range of classical and molecular techniques.
+Prerequisite(s): BIO 111, BIO 112 and CH 105 or CH 213, or permission of instructor.
+Hours: lecture 3, laboratory 3.
 Spring semester.